 Say one of your waiters loves photography, you can ask them to double as a social media manager.
 They get a chance to grow personally and pursue their interests while retaining the main job.
 As a bonus, you get genuine posts on social media created by a loyal and inspired employee who knows how best to communicate your restaurant’s vibe.

 Choosing a POS system

-Today’s restaurant POS systems can help you manage almost every aspect of your business: sales, inventory, finance, loyalty campaigns, etc. They allow you to calculate your restaurant performance metrics and get actionable insights from your data.
+Today’s restaurant POS systems can help you manage almost every aspect of your business: sales, inventory, finance, loyalty campaigns, etc. They allow you to calculate yourand get actionable insights from your data.
 However, many of the POS solutions available on the market can easily get you into analysis paralysis.
 Your ideal POS system would provide for the most efficient workflow in your restaurant, and won’t charge you for an excess of features you might never want to use.

-Select an all-in-one POS for restaurants with a front-office interface for employees who take orders and a back-office management console for managers.
+Select a restaurant POS system with a front-office interface for employees who take orders and a back-office management console for managers.

 Find a mobile and flexible POS system that supports both iOS and Android, runs on any device, and syncs with the other pieces of software you use.